In This Article

 Based on these findings, it is reasonable to assume that hunter-gatherers were gathering seed grains for a very long time before they figured out how to de-husk, grind, knead, and bake them into bread.

-As you will read in this article, the science suggests that we may also have been eating wheat for millions of years—not just thousands.
+As you will read in this article, science suggests that we may also have been eating wheat for millions of years—not just thousands.

 Hunter-Gatherers Debunking a Gluten-Free Diet